Skip to main content

 }

-resource_type on each drift item is the provider-native type string — AWS::<Service>::<Resource> for AWS, compute.googleapis.com/<Kind> for GCP, Microsoft.<Namespace>/<Resource> for Azure, and k8s/<kind> for Kubernetes.
-The broad category (compute, storage, network, etc.) that Cloud Discovery assigns lives on the underlying live_resources row as normalized_type and is exposed separately on the resources API.
+resource_type on each drift item is the provider-native type string — AWS::<Service>::<Resource> for AWS, <service>.googleapis.com/<Kind> for GCP (e.g. compute.googleapis.com/Instance, storage.googleapis.com/Bucket), Microsoft.<Namespace>/<Resource> for Azure, and Terraform-style kubernetes_<resource> strings for Kubernetes (e.g. kubernetes_deployment, kubernetes_service).
+The broad category (compute, storage, network, etc.) that Cloud Discovery assigns lives on the underlying live_resources row as normalized_type — for Kubernetes this uses a k8s/<kind> shape (e.g. k8s/deployment) — and is exposed separately on the resources API.

 Narratives